Summu77/CS155/README.md

 # CS155-project2

-> As a personal course lab assignment, the code mainly refers to [jpslvtr/cs155-proj2](https://github.com/jpslvtr/cs155-proj2/tree/main)
+> As a personal course lab assignment, the code mainly refers to [jpslvtr/cs155-proj2](https://github.com/jpslvtr/cs155-proj2/tree/main).
 >
 > In addition I have provided a lab report for reference and understanding, but please understand that there may be some unidentified problems.
+>
+> Some of the knowledge related to this experiment will be updated on the personal website. [summu77](https://summu77.github.io/) (TODO)

 ![image-20240407200333832](/assets/image-20240407200333832.png)